TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: The System

-We built a multi-agent system supported by LLMs to execute tasks proposed by the Task Generator. \add{We adopted a multi-agent architecture with distinct Decision and Reflection agents, inspired by recent work in task-executing agents~\cite{huang2025prompt2task,wang2024mobileagentv2,song2024visiontasker}, to enable a more robust reasoning loop where the system can explicitly assess the outcome of an action before planning the next step.
-We found this design to be valuable for navigating UI changes because the agents do not have access to screenshots through the screen reader proxy.}

-Our system follows a step-by-step task execution design.
-At each step, it proposes an action based on joint reasoning, interacts with the environment (i.e., sends an action to the screen reader proxy), and collects feedback from the environment (i.e., receives screen reader transcripts).
-The intent is to provide the multi-agent system with the exact set of information that a screen reader user would perceive. \add{Figure~\ref{fig:agent_exec} illustrates the process with a task execution example.} The system incorporates three main components: a \textit{Memory} mechanism, a \textit{Reflection agent}, and a \textit{Decision agent}. \add{Prompts are available in Appendix~\ref{sec:appendix-prompt}.}
+\edit{We built a multi-agent system supported by LLMs to execute tasks proposed by the Task Generator.}{We implement the Task Executor as a multi-agent system supported by LLMs.} Inspired by recent task-executing agents~\cite{huang2025prompt2task,wang2024mobileagentv2,song2024visiontasker}, we use distinct Decision and Reflection agents so the system can explicitly assess each action's outcome before planning the next step, which is particularly important because the agents do not see screenshots. \edit{Our system follows a step-by-step task execution design.}{At each step, the Decision agent proposes an action, the proxy executes it and returns transcripts, and the Reflection agent evaluates the outcome, updating a shared Memory store.} \del{The intent is to provide the multi-agent system with the exact set of information that a screen reader user would perceive.} Figure~\ref{fig:agent_exec} illustrates this loop with a task execution example. \del{The system has three main components: a \textit{Memory} mechanism, a \textit{Decision agent}, and a \textit{Reflection agent}.} Prompts are available in Appendix~\ref{sec:appendix-prompt}.

-\textbf{Memory.} The Memory mechanism stores task-relevant information of the user's goal, environment setup, and execution history of previous steps to help execute the task.
-At each step, it updates its memory dynamically as the task progresses, based on the new observation after the performed action, in order to provide context when planning the next action.
+\textbf{Memory.} The Memory mechanism stores task-relevant information of the user's goal, environment setup, and execution history of previous steps to help execute the task. \del{At each step, it updates its memory dynamically as the task progresses, based on the new observation after the performed action, in order to provide context when planning the next action.}

-\textbf{Reflection Agent.} The Reflection agent assesses the outcome of the Decision agent's action by considering the state before the operation and the screen reader feedback after the operation.
-It determines whether the action meets expectations and, if not, identifies the reason for the failure.
-This reflection process is implemented in line with prior work in task-executing agents~\cite{wang2024mobileagentv2}.
-Its reflections are also stored in each step to provide insights for the Accessibility Analyzer, but not intended as an accessibility check, which happens after the entire task finishes.

-\textbf{Decision Agent.} The Decision agent generates actions based on user instruction, task progress, current state, and feedback from the reflection agent.
-It operates within a predefined \textit{operation space}, which consists of four action types supported by the screen reader proxy (i.e., swipe, double-tap, back, type) and three meta-action types (i.e., wait, mark task as complete, mark task as impossible).
+\textbf{Decision Agent.} The Decision agent generates actions based on the task description, current progress, transcripts, and prior reflections.
+It operates within a predefined \textit{operation space} of four environment actions (swipe, double-tap, back, type) and three meta-actions (wait, mark task as complete, mark task as impossible).